 Facts about the Americans with Disabilities Act (ADA) and the responsibilities of employers with regard to reasonable accommodation can be found in a variety of sources.
-A few official sources include: the U.S. Equal Employment Opportunity Commission, the U.S. Department of Justice, Cornell University's Employment & Disability Institute and the ADA's National Network of Disability Business Technical Assistance Centers (DBTACs).
+A few official sources include: the U.S. Equal Employment Opportunity Commission, the U.S. Department of Justice and the ADA's National Network of Disability Business Technical Assistance Centers (DBTACs).
 Additionally, DBTACs can be contacted from anywhere in the country by a single 800 number, which routes the caller to their particular region for assistance: (800) 949-4232 V/TTY.

 There are several sources for financial assistance and tax incentives to help employers (including small employers) make accommodations and comply with the requirements of the ADA.

 One of the biggest challenges faced by people (Veterans included) experiencing the impact of a non-apparent disability (or invisible injury) is whether or not to disclose this information to a prospective or current employer.
 Many people believe disclosing such information will have negative consequences, for instance, an employer not furthering an employment opportunity or, if the person is already employed, terminating him or her.
 Whether or not this is true, it is a common perception that often leads employees or potential employees to not share information.
 The issue is confusing to both employers and employees alike.